 500 Children Taken by Boko Haram from Nigerian City

-As thousands of refugees return home to northern Nigeria, they are discovering, with great shock, the scale of devastation left by Boko Haram.
+As thousands of refugees return home to northern Nigeria, they are discovering, with great shock, the scale of devastation left by an extremist group that is located primarily in Northern Nigeria.

 In Damasak (Borno State), a city once occupied by the Islamist extremists, hundreds of children are missing.
 Boko Haram seized most of them in the fall of 2014.
 In April, the militants had carried off 276 schoolgirls from the town of Chibok, which then became the subject of a global campaign known as #BringBackOurGirls.